tuck1s/gen-SparkPost-Lists-python/README.md

 Metadata, substitution data, and tags are randomised examples only:
 - metadata is a randomised customer ID
-- substitution_data contains a random memberType and random US stage
+- substitution_data contains a random memberType and random US postal-code / state
 - tags contain zero or more avocado varieties

 ## External dependencies